-Addressing legal and ethical implications of genetic findings
+Addressing legal and ethical implications of genomic findings

 Laws in place do not provide sufficient protection for people.
-The need for updated laws is particularly urgent considering the permanent nature of genetic data, the large genetic data pools and the regular data breaches.
+The need for specific laws is particularly urgent considering the permanent nature of genetic data; the large genetic data pools; and the regular data breaches.

 Legal regulation is also essential for benefits of genetic science to reach all people.